DidierRLopes/RecipesProgram/README.md

 Finally, in order to remove a recipe, the following window would be displayed.
 Where you can either delete a single recipe, or the entire category.

 ![removerReceita](https://user-images.githubusercontent.com/25267873/74103954-4379b680-4b48-11ea-8a7c-dd216565afb3.PNG)

+All the recipe database is handled in the most robust possible way :) with plain text files, obviously.